Second Chances

 TURNING SURPLUS INTO SUSTAINABILITY*

 DUG’s Second Chances program promotes resource recovery to eliminate critical food-producing plants from ending up in Denver’s landfill.
 This program offers no-cost seedlings to DUG’s gardeners and community members to grow fresh and healthy food in their garden plots or home gardens.
-Organized after DUG’s Grow a Garden and Baseline Infrastructure Initiative (BII) programs, Second Chances prioritizes growers who lost plants to weather change and hard frosts, as well as beginner gardeners.
+Organized after DUG’s Grow a Garden and Garden Equity programs, Second Chances prioritizes growers who lost plants to weather-related events and hard frosts, as well as to support beginner gardeners.

 Hours Volunteered by DUG Staff and Community